-The Court’s Guide to Remote Proceedings (telephone and video) NP21 contains advice on how to use your telephone for a hearing.
+The Court’s Guide to Virtual Proceedings (telephone and video) NP21 contains advice on how to use your telephone for a hearing.
 It also contains a step-by-step guide to connecting and using Microsoft Teams (see Appendix “A”), for use once we begin conducting hearings this way.

-The evidence a judge will consider in a remote hearing will consist of any affidavits (written statements that are sworn or affirmed to be true) and other documents that have been filed (sent to the court), provided the judge considers them relevant to the issues in the hearing.
+The evidence a judge will consider in a virtual hearing will consist of any affidavits (written statements that are sworn or affirmed to be true) and other documents that have been filed (sent to the court), provided the judge considers them relevant to the issues in the hearing.

 If you have provided an affidavit that has not been sworn or affirmed, the judge will probably ask you to swear or affirm that it is true during the hearing.

-In some cases the judge will permit spoken testimony to be given during a remote hearing.
+In some cases the judge will permit spoken testimony to be given during a virtual hearing.
 That means a party or witness will take an oath or affirm to tell the truth and then talk about relevant facts.
 They may be questioned by their lawyer if they have one, the judge, and/or by the other party or their lawyer.